zhihao1998/LLM4NetLab/README.md

 ## MCP Servers and Tools

-LLM4NetLab provides a set of MCP servers and tools to facilitate network troubleshooting tasks.
+NIKA provides a set of MCP servers and tools to facilitate network troubleshooting tasks.
 All servers are available under `src/llm4netlab/service/mcp_server`.
 These include:

 - **base mcp server for Kathará**: This server provides the basic functionality for interacting with Kathará network scenarios, including
   - `get_reachability` to check the reachability by pinging all pairs of hosts.